Stephen-Gates/report-gallery/docs/landscape/objective-landscape-reports.md

 ## Overview

-There are two Objective Landscape reports that show Objectives, within a hierarchy of:
+There are two Objective Landscape reports that show Objectives, within a hierarchy of either:

 - [Transformation Items](#transformation-items)
 - [Business Capabilities](#business-capabilities)